B-Malikk/Project-PAD/docs/BasicAwareness.md

 the self method.

 __Parameters__
-- *self* - A method that can be used to access the attributes that are initialised.
 - *mirai* - The main class Mirai.

 ### setBA(*self*, *bool*)
 This method enables or disables basic awareness.

 __Parameters__
-- *self* - A method that can be used to access the attributes that are initialised.
 - *bool* - True to enable it, false to disable it.